Imaginary unit: Matrices

 More generally, any real-valued 2 × 2 matrix with a trace of zero and a determinant of one squares to −I, so could be chosen for J. Larger matrices could also be used; for example, 1 could be represented by the 4 × 4 identity matrix and i could be represented by any of the Dirac matrices for spatial dimensions.

 Root of x^{2} + 1

 Polynomials (weighted sums of the powers of a variable) are a basic tool in algebra.
 Polynomials whose coefficients are real numbers form a ring, denoted $\R[x],$ an algebraic structure with addition and multiplication and sharing many properties with the ring of integers.

-The polynomial $x^2 + 1$ has no real-number roots, but the set of all real-coefficient polynomials divisible by $x^2 + 1$ forms an ideal, and so there is a quotient ring $\reals[x] / \langle x^2 + 1\rangle.$ This quotient ring is isomorphic to the complex numbers, and the variable $x$ expresses the imaginary unit.
+The polynomial $x^2 + 1$ has no real-number roots, but the set of all real-coefficient polynomials divisible by $x^2 + 1$ forms an ideal, and so there is a quotient ring $\reals[x] / \langle x^2 + 1\rangle.$ This quotient ring is isomorphic to the field of complex numbers, and the variable $x$ expresses the imaginary unit.